Blockchain Statistics for 2024

 Issue #2: The blockchain industry is expanding rapidly, but still, there is no standard that will allow different networks to cooperate with each other.

 Issue #3: Reducing costs is one of the biggest challenges of blockchain.
-Statistics suggest that it costs more than $21,089 to mine just one bitcoin in the US.
+It costs more than $21,089 to mine just one Bitcoin in the US.

 Issue #4: Existing regulations around the world do not cover some of the main components of blockchain technology, such as smart contracts and international transactions.
 This uncertainty can slow down investments in technology and the adoption of new solutions.

-Issue #5: Deloitte’s report about the state of blockchain in 2020 suggests that blockchain companies need to collaborate so technology can promote further development of applications, education, and standardization.
+Issue #5: Blockchain companies need to collaborate so technology can promote further development of applications, education, and standardization.

 In the meantime, Bitcoin Lightning Network, which is already up and running, can handle up to one million transactions per second.